When Do I Lose My Deposit Buying A House In Maine?

 Blamed on instant gratification and poor impulse control.
 I was taught you can not have everything going and money in the bank too.
 The days of you keep renting an apartment until you have quarter of a home purchase price squirreled away.
 Those is not the only bank mortgage lending flavor.
 No or low down payment home loans rule the day.
 But pickier underwriting rules and regulations to work around these days.
 That is what is the price of the lack of funds saved up for property buying.

 Was the offer relayed?
 Did the deposit ever get made and to whom?
 Ouch.

 Quite a charge.
 In the event of a co broker real estate sale where there are buying and selling agents/brokers involved, who is going to hold it?
 Within five days or less, the money on it’s way by Fed EX.
 Or delivered by the USPS carrier or hand delivered, maybe wired.
 It will be showing up for consideration to tuck away safe and sound into the trust account.
 All that is addressed in the purchase and sale agreement contract language right?
+Right?
 It better be.

 No consideration, no funds, no real estate contract.

 Earnest deposits $10,000 and over add a new wrinkle for the trust account deposit holders and lenders.
 Was the money from a terrorist or drug related endeavor and in a large paper bag of unmarked tens and twenties?
 Cash can send the bank with the trust account into orbit of regulations to comply with to stay in business.

 Before taking a deposit, prior to generating a purchase and sale home sale agreement, is the buyer even approved for lending on a house?

 For a loan on one like this the seller wants to let go off?
 Can the buyer afford a home in this price range?
 Keep your deposit and put the time into learning the answers to those secrets.
 No one enjoys losing a deposit buying a house in Maine.
 Before writing the house deposit earnest money check, you better know you can pull off the real estate sale.